Shubhamrahangdale/strapi/README.md

 ## Start the Strapi server

+Go to the inside dircetory for for your project to start , stop & restart strapi 👉ex: here is the strapi

+$ npm run start(To start the npm)
+$ npm run stop (To stop the npm)
-$ npm run develop
+$ npm run restart (To restart npm)
-  or
-$ yarn develop

 Add 1337 as a port in inbound rule